Do you want to know all about brooding chicken? It is a significant thing to know if you are raising baby chicks.

 Use paper above the floor bedding for the first three days and spread chicken pre-starter feed above it.
 After three days, remove the paper from the floor bedding and use the deep litter system.

-For a deep litter system, you can use paddy husk, wood shavings, ground maize cob, chopped straw, sawdust, and groundnut shell.
+You can use paddy husk, wood shavings, ground maize cob, chopped straw, sawdust, and groundnut shell for a deep litter system.
 Keep the height of the bedding to about 6 to 9 cm in the winter and 3 to 4 cm in the summer.

 3. Receiving Baby Chicks